thefirstqubit/Projects/README.md

 # Comments

-I accummulated a lot of new Linux CLI and clamav knowledge and skills through this security experience.
-Please see the link at the beginning of the page for the full comprehensive Security Incident Report !
+I learned a bunch of new Linux commands and furthered my skillsets in clamav through this security experience.
+It was my first time being able to proactively apply NIST 800-61 and I gained extensive insight into IOC analysis.
+As a beginner cybersecurity analyst, I found myself in a few positions where I was unsure of how to assess what I was looking at or what steps to take next.
+In these moments, I proactively utilized Google Gemini and effective prompting to aid me in problem solving.
+Ngl, I was a bit stressed to say the least and had to stay up all night after checking into a guesthouse to solve the issue but I made sure I saw it through until I was able to fully restore my device!